 - Studies on fate of methyltestosterone and its metabolites in tilapia and on the use of phytochemicals as an alternative method to produce a monosex population of tilapia/10RCR1.
-The report submitted for this investigation was an abstract. - Studies on reproduction and larval rearing of Amazonian fish/10NSR2A.
-See Peru Project summary, pp. 30-33.
+The report submitted for this investigation was a final report. - Studies on reproduction and larval rearing of Amazonian fish/10NSR2.
+See Peru Project summary, p.
+35. - Broodstock diets and spawning of Colossoma macropomum and/or Pairactus brachypomus/10FFR2.
+See Peru Project summary, p.
+35.

 Note: OhSU collaborates with Universidad Juárez Autónoma de Tabasco and Auburn University on 10RCR1.
 In addition, OhSU is a collaborator with Southern Illinois University, Carbondale (SIUC), and University of Arkansas at Pine Bluff on the Peru Project, "Sustainable Aquaculture in the Peruvian Amazon."
 SIUC is the lead institution for the Peru Project.
-The methods for 10RCR1 were modified.